Skip to main content

 ;; ==> 10 (1 2 3 4)

-Procedure with-input-from-string changes the current-input-port so you can use read without an argument.
+The procedure with-input-from-string changes the current-input-port so you can use read without an argument.

 Another useful procedure that some Scheme implementations have is read-all.
 It read all the S-Expressions from a port and return them as a list.